 The technique for uncovering this amount is what we call the “Funds For Employees Analysis.”
 The FFE Analysis is a simple equation: First, take your expected season revenue and subtract your target net profits for the year.
 (Note: it’s super crucial to protect those profits – not to line your own pockets, but to build up your company’s financial health.)

 Next, subtract all non-employee expenses (which includes overhead, insurance, promo, etc.).
 The amount you’re left with is the total pool of funds available for employees.
 From here, subtract all employee wages and any necessary employee insurance payments, training costs, meals, existing benefits, and all other money already paid to employees.
-The amount you’re left with is an honest, healthy estimate of the funds you can build into your incentive plan.
+The amount you’re left with is an honest, healthy estimate of the funds you can build into your reward program.

 Step 1: What is the desired outcome?